NaomiKC92/overlook/README.md

 ## Author: Naomi Campos

 ### Overview
-Overlook is a hotel reservaiton app that allows the user, either a manager or customer, to view available rooms, view a customer's total reservation history and add new bookings.
+Overlook is a hotel reservation app that allows the user, either a manager or customer, to view available rooms, view a customer's total reservation history and add and delete bookings.

 ### Technologies Used
 - Fetch APIs